Last Updated: May 26, 2026

 We have assessed our automated processing and determined that it does not produce legal effects or similarly significantly affect you because:

-- User control: You can adjust all filtering parameters and view all available activities
+• User control: You can adjust all filtering parameters (distance, age range, time window) and view all available activities; the automated ranking does not gate access.

-- No economic impact: The App is free; ranking does not affect pricing or access to paid features
+• No economic impact: The App is free to use; automated processing does not affect pricing or access to paid features.
+Subscription tiers (Section 6.1) are not driven by profiling.

-- Manual alternative: You can always manually browse and search for activities
+• Manual alternative: You can always browse and search activities directly without relying on automated ranking.

 Our automated processing does not produce legal or similarly significant effects as described in Art.
 22 GDPR.
 Nonetheless, we support the following rights: